Sustainability is part of our DNA…

 We’re progressing towards the vision of a ‘circular economy’, in which resources are re-used rather than going to landfill.
 We’re doing this by minimising single use packaging, particularly non-recycled and single use plastic.
-So far we’ve switched all our plastic bottles to 100% Post-Consumer Recycled plastic except one litre bottles and the clear bottles in our Create and Professional ranges.
-We will switch to only recycled plastic bottles by 2025, and aim to meet the targets of the UK Plastics Pact, whilst continuing to avoid excess plastic use by using glass where it is suitable for the product.
-In 2017 we became the first national company to commit to the ‘Refill’ scheme, actively encouraging customers to come in and refill water flasks, to reduce the usage of single-use plastic bottles.
+So far we’ve switched most of our plastic bottles to 100% post-consumer recycled plastic.
+We will switch to using entirely recycled plastic bottles by 2025, and aim to meet the targets of the UK Plastics Pact, whilst continuing to avoid excess plastic use by using glass where it is suitable for the product.
+In 2017 we became the first national company to commit to the Refill Scheme, actively encouraging customers to come in and refill water flasks, to reduce the usage of single-use plastic bottles.
 Read more about our commitment to Keep Our Oceans Plastic Free here

 We protect biodiverse and endangered habitats

 We actively protect vulnerable forests, which are hugely important to biodiversity, as well as absorbing carbon from the atmosphere.
 We do this through World Land Trust, which creates protected nature reserves around the world, safeguarding threatened habitats and wildlife, such as the Spectacled Bear.
-We also support the Makira Project, which limits deforestation in Madagascar, protecting animals such as lemurs and serpent eagles.
-So far we have protected 1 million square meters of vulnerable land with World Land Trust and hundreds of thousands more with the Makira Project..
+We also support the Makira Project, which limits deforestation in Madagascar through our carbon offsets, protecting animals such as lemurs and serpent eagles.
+So far, we have protected over one million square metres of vulnerable land with World Land Trust and hundreds of thousands more with the Makira Project..

 We avoid deforestation

-All of the card and paper we use is responsibly sourced, to help limit deforestation.
+All the card and paper we use is responsibly sourced, to help limit deforestation.
 We purchase FSC® and PEFC certified paper and card.
 These certifications ensure forests are responsibly managed and ensure chain of custody, which means that the paper we use is from an approved, traceable source, from producer to end user.
 Our product cartons and gift boxes also use Carbon Balanced Paper through World Land Trust to further reduce their environmental impact.